Oxalate Myths

 It is important to debunk the belief that all oxalates are inherently bad for our health.
 While it is true that high levels of oxalates can potentially contribute to kidney stone formation in susceptible individuals, not all individuals are at risk.
 In fact, oxalates can have both positive and negative effects on our health.

-See also Oxalate Facts
+See also Oxalate And Autoimmune Diseases

 In some cases, oxalates can be beneficial by binding to excess calcium and preventing its absorption, which can be helpful for individuals with hypercalcemia or certain metabolic disorders.
 Additionally, some research suggests that oxalates may have antioxidant and anti-inflammatory properties, which can be advantageous for overall well-being.